pittcsc/pittcswiki/src/guides/skills/getting-started-with-x/rust.md

 title: "Getting Started with Rust"
 ---

-Rust is a programming language designed for safety and performance.
+Rust is a general-purpose programming language designed for safety and performance.
 It has been the ["most loved language" on StackOverflow](https://insights.stackoverflow.com/survey/2020#share-most-loved-dreaded-and-wanted) for several years in a row!
-Although primarily aimed towards a systems-programming audience, it can be written at a high level without incurring runtime penalties while still accessing and interacting with low-level interfaces and structures.
+Although primarily aimed towards a low-level, systems-programming audience, it can be also written at a high level without incurring runtime penalties.
 Programs written in Rust have certain guarantees provided at compile-time, including type- and memory-safety.
 These language features are not without drawbacks, such as increased language complexity and learning time.
 However, once learned, Rust can be written very efficiently and debugging time can be reduced greatly thanks to compile-time guarantees.

 This guide is still a work-in-progress, so check out our [beginner guides section](#beginner-guides) for a more complete intro to the language.
 If you want to contribute, check it out on [GitHub](https://github.com/PittCSWiki/pittcswiki)!